• Skip to primary navigation

 All these choices may be hard to understand from the outside looking in, but these changes are a normal part of leaving a toxic lifestyle behind.
 As recovery progresses, it’s your job to stay involved, accept these deviations to identity as they come and stay positive about successful steps forward.

-The Path to Sobriety
+What Does the Path to Sobriety Look Like?

 In spite of the individualized road individuals must follow when pursuing recovery, it’s important for you as a member of your loved one’s support system to understand the basic steps.
 When you are aware of where your loved one is and what’s to come, it’s easier to stay engaged in their progress.